What does a medical social worker do for the patient?

 Emotional and mental support:

-- These may be related to a family’s dynamics and interpersonal concerns.
+- These may be related to your family’s dynamics and interpersonal concerns.

 - The healthcare system is complex and often confusing.
 Families can feel intimidated and conflicted because of the information they get.

-- The medical social worker can help to make medical language and systems more clear.
+- The medical social worker can help to make medical language and systems more clear for your loved one and you.

-- The medical social worker advocates for the family’s choices with the patient’s healthcare team.
+- The medical social worker advocates for the family’s choices with your loved one’s healthcare team.
 This offers special relief when the patient is a dependent, such as a baby, child, or terminally ill loved one.

 Helping families learn about payment details:

-- Explaining various insurance terms and how they apply in their loved one’s case.
+- Explaining various insurance terms and how they apply in your loved one’s case.

 - Talking about options that will help with healthcare bills.